 Once again, this highlights the need for truly four-dimensional surveys of submesoscale features.
-Although these simple conceptual models (Figures 7,8) are depicted in one dimension, they are played out in a fully three-dimensional field that is evolving in time.
-As such, the alongtrack sections of the type we have gathered (Figure 4) do not provide sufficient information to test these conceptual models.
-The LOBSTER biogeochemical model provides an ideal framework in which to evaluate the conceptual model more fully.
-If it turns out that the numerous hotspots of negative NCP we observed cannot be explained by three-dimensional effects not resolved by our transects, we will incorporate additional dynamics into the model.
+Although these simple conceptual models (Figures 7,8) are depicted in one dimension, they are Stages time. the type Pressure (db provide ideal -100 turns negative -150 50 100 150 200 250 Distance (km) effects not resolved by our played out in a fully threedimensional field that is evolving in As such, the alongtrack sections of we have gathered (Figure 4) do not sufficient information to test these conceptual models.
+The LOBSTER biogeochemical model provides an framework in which to evaluate the conceptual model more fully.
+If it out that the numerous hotspots of NCP we observed cannot be explained by three-dimensional transects, we will incorporate additional dynamics into the model.
 Candidate processes include zooplankton aggregation or enhanced bacterial activity, both of which could potentially increase respiration over photosynthesis, at least on a temporary basis.